-Let's say you want to adjust this slightly, after thinking more about it.
-You want 1.6 ounces of lavender.
-Well...this will now put it over the 2.64 ounces, if you keep the bergamot and rosemary the same.
-So, you’ll have to either decrease one of them or both slightly.
+This will now put it over the 2.64 ounces, if you keep the bergamot and rosemary the same.
+So, you’ll have to either decrease one of them, or both slightly.

-Now, you don’t have to use the max of 2.64 ounces.
-You can adjust it for a lighter scent if you wish.
-This was just an example!
+You don’t have to use the max of 2.64 ounces.
+Adjust it for a lighter scent, if you wish.

-Bonus Tips For Making Essential Oils Last In CP soap
+Bonus Tips For Making Essential Oils Last In CP Soaps!

 2. Try anchoring your essential oils with kaolin clay.
 Oils can adhere to the clay for added staying power!